TWO CANADIANS NAMED “WOMEN’S HEALTH HEROES”

 May 11, 2009 – CAMBRIDGE, MASS The iconic women’s health collective Our Bodies Ourselves today inducted 20 Women’s Health Heroes, honoring the work of women’s health advocates worldwide “who make significant contributions to the health and well-being of women.”

 The 2009 inaugural inductees represent seven countries and a wide range of health fields and disciplines.
 Among them: Elisabeth Bing, founder of Lamaze International; Efua Dorkenoo, an activist against female genital mutilation; Jenni Prokopy, founder and editor of ChronicBabe.com; and Bene E. Madunagu, a professor of botany in Nigeria.

-Carolyn Thomas of Victoria, British Columbia, Canada is among those honored this year for her community activism in promoting women’s heart health since surviving her own heart attack in 2008.
-After being trained at the 2008 WomenHeart Science & Leadership Symposium for Women With Heart Disease at Mayo Clinic in Rochester, Minnesota (the first Canadian ever invited to attend), Carolyn began a public speaking campaign reaching both health care professionals and the general public to help share what she had learned at the Mayo Women’s Heart Clinic about women’s #1 killer.
-She also launched her website Heart Sisters – www.myheartsisters.org - which has helped to educate thousands more women online about their #1 health threat.
+CAROLYN THOMAS of Victoria, British Columbia is among those women honored this year for her community activism – specifically, in promoting women’s heart health since surviving her own heart attack in 2008.
+After being trained at the 2008 WomenHeart Science & Leadership Symposium for Women With Heart Disease at Mayo Clinic in Rochester, Minnesota (the first Canadian ever invited to attend), Carolyn began a free public speaking campaign, reaching both health care professionals and the general public to help share what she had learned at the Mayo Women’s Heart Clinic about women’s #1 killer.
+She also launched her website Heart Sisters, which has helped to educate thousands more women online about their heart health.

 These awards mark the first annual effort of OBOS to spotlight the diversity of care, education and activism in communities around the world.